Francisco Jiménez de Cisneros

 Francisco Jiménez de Cisneros, (Note: Cardinal Cisneros is known by many name variations.
 His birth name was Gonzalo, which he dropped in favour of Francisco when he converted to a Franciscan friar, and kept the rest of his life.
 It is sometimes spelled Gonzales or González (a surname meaning "son of Gonzalo") which is an error.
 Jiménez is the modern Spanish spelling variation of the original Ximenes (or Ximénez/Ximenez).
 Often the "é" is dropped in favor of "e" for English readers, see for example the title of Erika Rummel's 1999 book.
 The name "Cardinal Cisneros" is often used.)
 OFM (1436 - 8 November 1517) was a Spanish cardinal, religious figure, and statesman.
-Starting from humble beginnings he rose to the heights of power, becoming a religious reformer, twice regent of Spain, Cardinal, Grand Inquisitor, promoter of the Crusades in North Africa, and founder of the Alcalá University.
+Starting from humble beginnings he rose to the heights of power, becoming a religious reformer, twice regent of Spain, Cardinal, Grand Inquisitor, promoter of the Crusades in North Africa, and founder of the University of Alcalá.
 Among his intellectual accomplishments during the Renaissance in Spain, he is best known for funding the Complutensian Polyglot Bible, the first polyglot version of the entire Bible, which was mass produced using Johannes Gutenberg's printing press.
 He also edited and published the first printed editions of the missal (in 1500) and the breviary (in 1502) of the Mozarabic Rite, and established a chapel with a college of thirteen priests to celebrate the Mozarabic Liturgy of the Hours and Eucharist each day in the Toledo Cathedral.

 Cardinal Cisneros' life coincided with, and greatly influenced, a dynamic period in the history of Spain during the reign of Ferdinand II of Aragon and Isabella I of Castile.
 During this time Spain underwent many significant changes, leading it into its prominent role in the Spanish Golden Age (1500–1700).
 Modern historian John Elliott said as far as any particular policies that can be attributed to Spain's rise, they were those of King Ferdinand and Cardinal Cisneros.